argilla-io/argilla-sdk-chatbot/argilla-chatbot.md

         heading_level: 3
 ```

-From what can be seen, the first row seems to contain information related to the query (we should use `client.me` to get the current user), and also some extra content due to the chunking strategy that seems to include code from the API reference.
-The chunk could be cleaner, and we could iterate on the chunking strategy (reviewing the dataset in argilla can help a lot with this step), but it seems good enough to continue with it.
+From what can be seen, the first row seems to contain information related to the query (we should use `client.me` to get the current user) and also some extra content due to the chunking strategy that seems to include code from the API reference.
+The chunk could be cleaner, and we could iterate on the chunking strategy (reviewing the dataset in Argilla can help a lot with this step), but it seems good enough to continue with it.

 #### Store the database in the Hugging Face Hub